pyrsia/pyrsia/docs/developers/pyrsia-architecture-and-use-cases.md

 - add_block: to request the addition of a new transaction
 - add_block_listener: to register a listener for new blocks that reached consensus

-TODO:
-- describe how an authorized node will try to reach consensus with other nodes
-- describe how this component distributes block across all nodes

 ### Build service